-Inherent Perception of Fairness
+FastPass and the Inherent Perception of Fairness in Disney Parks

 Part of the implicit contract between game designer and player is that the game will be fair.
 When players decide to take part, they expect that they have the same odds of winning as everyone else, and that everyone starts on a level playing field.

 Similarly, stepping through the gates of the theme parks appears to put everyone on an equal footing.
 Having the same access to the same attractions is important.
 FastPass played a big role in that because it was an equaliser for all guests, since it provided the illusion of fairness.